Termites are common in California and can stay hidden for a long time. You may not notice a problem until wood damage or structural damage appears.

 How often should I schedule regular termite inspections?

-Most homes do well with an annual termite inspection.
-If you have a past termite infestation, moisture issues, or you live in high-risk areas, plan on frequent inspections for better early detection.
+Many homeowners do well with an annual termite inspection, though needs vary by risk factors.
+If you have a history of termite infestations or moisture issues, or live in a high-risk area, plan for frequent inspections to improve early detection.

-What are signs of termite activity between visits?
+What are the signs of termite activity between visits?

 Look for mud tubes, frass, termite droppings, and hollow-sounding wood.
 You may also see wings near windows.
-These signs of termite activity are reasons to book a termite inspection sooner.
+These signs mean you should book an inspection sooner.

 Can termite inspections help with other pest control needs?

 Yes.
 During a pest inspection, pest control professionals may spot other pest problems.
-If you need broader pest control, your pest control provider can suggest pest control solutions that fit your home.
+If you need broader pest control, your provider can suggest solutions that fit your home.